2 simple steps for U.S. citizens overseas to vote from anywhere

 Complete your ballot carefully and legibly, and return it to your local election officials before your state’s ballot receipt deadline.
 Overseas voters have a number of options for returning voted ballots:

 - Local mail – If you live in an area with efficient mail service to the United States, affix sufficient international postage to your ballot envelope and mail it promptly.

 - U.S. Embassy Pouch/Army Postal Service (DPO/APO) – Official election ballot envelopes that bear postage-paid markings can be returned via U.S. diplomatic pouch or Military Postal Service free of charge.
 Please note that this process can take 2-3 weeks to reach your local election official, so please plan accordingly.
 When mailing your ballot, you can print out and use an envelope with postage-paid markings that is available on the FVAP web site.
-If you would like to mail your ballot through the Embassy in Seoul, Korea, please drop off your registration or ballot at the Consular entrance on the side of the U.S. Embassy during regular business hours.

 - Fax, E-mail, or Internet – A number of states now allow the return of voted ballots via electronic means.
 Consult the Federal Voting Assistance Program’s Voting Assistance Guide for electronic transmission options for your state.

 - Express Courier Service – If time is short or local mail is unreliable, you can use professional courier services such as FedEx, DHL, or UPS.
 NOTE: FedEx does not deliver to P.O. boxes.